CharliePoole/statiq-site/input/status.md

 * Added a `Site Status` page (this one).

+* Automated rebuild and deployment of the site.

 ### Ongoing

 * Check all old posts for broken links and fix.
 Remove posts from `CharliePoole.com`